 Čech-de Rham Complex as a Model of Derived Global Section

-In the previous blog, we introduced Čech-de Rham complex to compute the anomalous charge of CFT.
+In the previous blog, we introduced Čech-de Rham complex to compute the anomalous 𝑈(1) charge of 𝑏𝑐 CFT.
 A (wild) intuition we learned from classical BV formalism is that, the derived object could be obtained by add some additional degree (anti-fields) to the original object, which possibly could be interpreted as some kind of resolution or derived object of the original object.

 The same idea also applies to the Čech-de Rham complex we introduced in the previous blog, which introduced an additional degree (the Čech degree) to the original de Rham complex.